puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

 ### Readline Version Issues on AIX Agents
-- On AIX 5.3, puppet agents depend on readline-4-3.2 being installed.
+- As wtith PE 2.8.2,  AIX 5.3, puppet agents depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.

 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
 You need to replace it *before* upgrading by running rpm -e --nodeps readline rpm -Uvh readline-6.1-1.aix6.1.ppc.rpm

 If you see an error message after running this, you can disregard it.
-Readline-6 should be successfully installed and you can proceed with the installation or upgrade.
+Readline-6 should be successfully installed and you can proceed with the installation or upgrade (you can verify the installation with  `rpm -q readline`).

 ### Debian/Ubuntu Local Hostname Issue
 On some versions of Debian/Ubuntu, the default `/etc/hosts` file contains an entry for the machine's hostname with a local IP address of 127.0.1.1.
 This can cause issues for PuppetDB and PostgreSQL, because binding a service to the hostname will cause it to resolve to the local-only IP address rather than its public IP.
 As a result, nodes (including the console) will fail to connect to PuppetDB and PostgreSQL.